 This talk traces the focus on unconscious cognition (in the form of implicit bias, racial ideology, and volition) as an explanation for the tenacity of racism in the post-Civil Rights era to early critiques of the practice-centered account of institutional racism.
 With this focus, political resistance to racism has been figured as a twin project of getting people to see that their perceptionRead More

 1968: Unearthing the Linked Narratives of Critical Race Theory, Intersectionality, and Their Discontents

 This talk by distinguished legal scholar and policy leader, Kimberlé Crenshaw will begin with what should be a puzzling convergence.
 How is it that after five years of a grassroots uprising against anti-Black police violence, and after eight years of a BlackRead More

-Please join us for a “What I Am Thinking About Now” presentation by Anthony Pratcher II, Postdoctoral Research Associate in Race and Ethnicity, CSREA and the Watson Institute for International and Public Affairs, Brown University.
+Please join us for a “What I Am Thinking About Now” presentation by Scott Poulson-Bryant, Visiting Scholar in Race and Ethnicity, Brown University and Assistant Professor of English, Fordham University.

 “The Black Version: Rac(e)ing Popular Culture in the 1970s” ThisRead More